Your guide to choosing a lift pass this season

 How can I save money on a lift pass?

-If you’ve decided on a day or multi-day pass, you should buy online, ahead of time, to make sure you secure the day you want to visit, as well as save up to $25/day.
-The more popular and busy the day is, the more expensive the day or multi-day pass will become, and may even sell out.
+If you’ve decided on a day or multi-day pass, you should buy online, ahead of time, to save up to $30 per day.
+It will also secure the days you want to visit, as passes are limited.
+The busier the day is, the more the pass will cost, and may even sell out.

-If you wait to buy your pass when you get to the mountain on the day, you’ll be paying for the most expensive option, and you won’t be guaranteed a spot.
+If you wait to buy your pass when you get to the mountain on the day, you won’t be guaranteed a pass, and you will be paying maximum amount the pass can cost.

 Visit our booking page to see live availability throughout the season.

-Visiting Cardrona or Treble Cone in the school holidays
+Visiting Cardrona or Treble Cone in NZ and Australian school holidays

-Some people know it as a “blackout period” and others know it as the peak season period.
-We know it as the most popular time to ski or ride, the NZ and Aus school holidays, which is June 26 - July 14, 2023.
+Some people know it as a ‘blackout’ and others know it as a peak period.
+Either way, June 29 - July 21, 2024 is the most popular time to ski or ride, and coincides with the New Zealand and Australian school holidays.

-Day and multi-day passes are likely to cost more the closer we get to this period, and will sell out.
-We recommend buying in advance and online to avoid the disappointment of missing out.
+Day and Multi Day Passes are likely to cost more the closer we get to this period and will sell out.
+We recommend buying early and online to avoid the disappointment of missing out.

-If you have already purchased an earlybird multi-day pass or a saver season pass, your passes will not work during this peak period, June 26 - July 14, 2023.
+If you have already purchased an Earlybird Multi Day Pass or a Saver Season Pass, your passes will not work during this peak period, June 29 - July 21, 2024.

 The different lift pass options